theokwebb/C_BindShell/README.md

 ```c
 newsockfd = accept(sockfd, NULL, NULL);
 ```
-This system calls accepts the pending connection in the queue, which is only `1` here, and returns a new socket file descriptor to use for this single connection, which is assigned to `newsockft`.
+This system call accepts the pending connection in the queue, which is only `1` here, and returns a new socket file descriptor to use for this single connection, which is assigned to `newsockfd`.
 This means there are now two socket file descriptors; the original one is listening for any new connections (which go into the queue), and the new one for communication with the client.
 It isn’t necessary to know client's address information here, so the second and third arguments can be set to `NULL`.